 Small problems turn into big problems.

 TXU Corp’s undue risk.
 Take the buyout of the energy company TXU Corp for example.
 Several private equity firms, including Goldman Sachs Capital Partners, TPG Capital, and KKR, bought the company in October 2007 for $45 billion.
 The investment thesis relied on the projected increase in demand for natural gas in the U.S. Six months into the deal, the market for natural gas began to slow down; gas prices continued falling year after year after that.
 Eventually, the risk proved too big for the company to absorb, forcing bankruptcy because it couldn’t pay back $40 billion in debt used in the buyout.
+As it turns out, the strategic rationale was not sound.

 AT&T’s blind spot.
 Another example is AT&T’s acquisition of NCR.
 At the time, NCR was the leading company in barcode scanners, point-of-sale equipment, ATMs and check processing systems.
 AT&T wanted to launch a new technology division to target the communication industry.
 So in 1991, AT&T purchased NCR for $7.4 billion.
 By 1994, it had lost more than $1 billion, and for a simple reason: the subsidiary’s customer base of telecom companies were also AT&T’s direct competitors.
 Telecoms wouldn’t buy from an affiliate and boost their competitor’s revenue, a blind spot that executives overlooked.